KenStager/Project-Pitch/README.md

     # And other main execution logic
 ```

-#### Comments for the Team:
+#### Comments for the Group:
-- **Error Handling**: All major functions now include try-except blocks for robust error handling.
+- **Error Handling**: All major functions include try-except blocks for robust error handling.
 Errors are logged and managed through a centralized `handle_error` function.
 - **Logging**: The logging system is initialized at the start, which will help in tracking the flow and identifying issues during execution.
 - **Data Caching**: Functions for caching data (`cache_data`) and retrieving cached data (`retrieve_cached_data`) are included.
 This ensures efficiency, especially when dealing with large datasets or repeated operations.
 - **Modular Design**: The code is broken down into smaller, reusable modules like `make_api_request` and `parse_data`, enhancing code reusability and readability.